Vylax/NearBankruptcy/Assets/Scripts/WorldMenu/SETUP_GUIDE.md

 - Check Collider2D is set as Trigger
 - Confirm Level Numbers are set correctly (1-5)

+### **Wrong Bump Colors (Yellow, etc.):**
+- **Fixed**: Removed conflicting color system from LevelBump.cs
+- All bump colors are now controlled ONLY by SimpleAnimationSequencer
+- Use the color settings in SimpleAnimationSequencer: Done Color, Locked Color, Unlocked Color
+- No more yellow or hardcoded colors from LevelBump script

 ### **Interaction Sprite Not Showing:**
 - **Critical**: Make sure your player GameObject has the **"Player" tag**
 - **Critical**: Make sure you've assigned a **Prompt Sprite** (Texture2D) in the LevelBump Inspector